Danakane/Redcat/README.md

 ## Features:
 * Fully interactive pty shell for Linux hosts.
-* A session manager to handle mutiple listeners and shells at once.
+* A session manager for handling mutiple listeners and shells at once.
 * IPv4 and IPv6 support.
 * Basic data exfiltration for file download and upload.
 * Limited windows support (no pty).